 Do vegan banana muffins freeze well?
 Yes!
 Once the muffins are completely cool, place them in a freezer friendly bag or container for up to a couple months.
 When ready to eat, let the muffin come to room temperature on the counter (~ 30 minutes) or gently warm in a microwave.

 If you have a sweet tooth, you'll love these extraordinary vegan desserts.

-Epic Vegan Peanut Butter Chocolate Chip Banana Bread - The one everybody loves!
+- Epic Vegan Peanut Butter Chocolate Chip Banana Bread

-Did you try this Vegan Banana Nut Muffin recipe?
+Did you try my Vegan Banana Nut Muffin recipe?

 If so, please leave a rating and comment.
 Thank you for your support!

 Tag me on IG @ceeceecooks and Facebook!

 NEVER MISS A RECIPE: Sign up for my email NEWSLETTER!